DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-04-02-showing-submitted-claims-in-support.md

 When a school user submits a claim, support users need to be able to see the claim information.

-Support users can already view claims on a per school basis, but we needed a way to show all submitted claims from which the support user could carry out some additional tasks, such as download the claim details to send to the accredited provider for review or the ESFA for payment.
+Support users can already view claims on a per-school basis.
+However, we needed a way to show all submitted claims so that the support user could perform additional tasks, such as downloading the claim details to send to the accredited provider for review or the Education and Skills Funding Agency (ESFA) for payment.

 ## What we changed